dpetrini/nova/README.md

 It is totally based in callbaks to insert new features like AUC (Aread Under Curve) stats and plots.

-There is available an example.
+There is an example available.
 More examples and features will be added soon.

 ## Clone the repository and setup
  ```